2023 Solar Incentives Guide for Worthington, MN - Tax Credits & Rebates

 How can I learn if I qualify for specific solar incentives?

-Specific incentives, including those run by the Minnesota government or by your county/municipality, may have additional qualifications.
-Speak with your local Worthington solar installer to discover what incentives your project will qualify for.
+Specific incentives, including ones handled by the Minnesota government or by your county/municipality, could have additional qualifications.
+Talk to your local Worthington solar installer to learn more about what incentives your project will qualify for.

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to go over your plan with your local Worthington solar installation expert.
-They can help you plan your project and also help you understand the various incentives that you may or may not qualify for.
+Make sure you go over your ideas with your local Worthington solar installation expert.
+They can help you as you plan for your project and educate you on the various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.